Sensory User's Manual

 For a substance to be smelled, it

-must have a certain degree of volatility (be readily evaporating)
+must have a certain degree of volatility (evaporate easily)

-and some of the molecules it is made of must be hydrophobic (able to dissolve in oil, but
+and some of the molecules it contains must be hydrophobic (able to dissolve in oil, but

 not water).
 Odor molecules are typically larger than those that stimulate